Creature Comfort Therapy

 Lou Ursa, LMFT

-I’m rooted in trauma-informed practice and prioritize checking in with you about how therapy is feeling, following your pace, and finding the approach to therapy that you find most intuitive (rather than pushing any particular approach).
+I’m rooted in trauma-informed practice and prioritize checking in with you about how therapy is feeling and following your pace.
 I’m culturally sensitive, politically-informed, and maintain an intersectional lens.
-I acknowledge the validity of intense feelings and existential fears related to the climate crisis.
+I acknowledge the validity of intense feelings and existential fears related to the climate crisis and sociopolitical events.

 My practice is entirely online.
 I offer individual therapy to adults of all ages across California.